top of page

 Voice & Film/TV Actor

-Laura Doman is a voice & film/TV actor and an On Camera Confidence coach helping business owners shine online themselves.
+Laura Doman is a voice & film/TV actor and communication strategist transforming how business leaders come across on camera and in person when it matters most.
 Her style?
 Dynamic, charismatic, and always authentic.
 Fun, too!
 Fast turnarounds, excellent customer service, high-quality deliverables.

 Represented by